rizal72/Cozmo-Voice-Commands/README.md

 Issue multiple voice commands to Cozmo, and watch him execute all of them sequentially: highly customizable, you can add new commands with ease.
 Recognizes *English* and *Italian*.

 ### Description
-You can say *"Cozmo, DRIVE 20"*, or *"Please Cozmo, would you mind DRIVING for 20 seconds"*, **and Cozmo will execute the command in both cases**: the application will always dynamically match the recognized spoken words with the code methods and arguments, **it even parses verbs in their different conjugations**, and numbers as arguments of the action to perform.
+You can say *"Cozmo, DRIVE 20"*, or *"Please Cozmo, would you mind DRIVING backwards for 20 seconds?"*, **and Cozmo will execute the command in both cases**: the application will always dynamically match the recognized spoken words with the code methods and arguments, **it even parses verbs in their different conjugations**, and numbers as arguments of the action to perform.
 **NEW FEATURE: now you can issue MULTIPLE COMMANDS at once!**
-**i.e.** _"Hello Cozmo, my little friend, could you please drive for 3 seconds **THEN** rotate 90 degrees **THEN** dance?"_
+**i.e.** _"Hello Cozmo, my little friend, could you please drive forward for 3 seconds **THEN** rotate 90 degrees **THEN** dance?"_

 **Tested on macOS an Linux!
 Still in Beta - Work in Progress!**